AlphaHydrae/api-copilot/README.md

 * as options to the Scenario object;
 * from the `api-copilot.yml` file in the current working directory;
-* as options on the command line.
+* as options on the command line (run `api-copilot --help` to see available options).

 Command line options override options from the configuration file and both override the Scenario object options.